jamiebuilds/unstated/README.md

 * We can call methods on our container.

-For this we have the `<Subscribe>` component which allows us to pass our container classes and receive instances of them in the tree.
+For this we have the `<Subscribe>` component which allows us to pass our container classes/instances and receive instances of them in the tree.

 ```js
 function Counter() {